 Medical Billing and Coding Career Diploma

 Start your new career in Medical Billing and Coding in as little as seven months.
 Medical Billing and Coding jobs are expected to increase 22% in the next few years.¹ We’ll help you succeed with expert instruction from dedicated faculty members with real world experience.

-This accredited program provides everything you’ll need to prepare for a better future— including preparation for the AHIMA certification exam and a free membership with in the American Academy of Professional Coders (AAPC) – all at a fraction of the cost of other schools.
+This accredited program provides everything you'll need to prepare for a better future – including preparation for the AHIMA and AAPC certification exams, and a free AAPC membership – all at a fraction of the cost of other schools.

 The program also includes updated content on both ICD-9 and ICD-10 coding.
 Penn Foster will help you train at home, on the go, all at the pace that’s right for you.
 You’ll complete real-world examples of coding, and learn how to manage records and file claims, prepare insurance forms, and handle billing for clinics, doctors’ offices, or private billing services.